» Request a Second Opinion

-Da Vinci robotic procedure is relatively straightforward.
+Da Vinci robotic procedure1 is relatively straightforward.

 The patient gets wheeled into the operating theatre, they’re put to sleep by the anaesthetist.